 In February 2020, we introduced the new Dynatrace timeframe selector with an option to switch back to the previous version and gather your feedback.
 We received hundreds of responses and, thanks to you, have since made many improvements to the initial release.

 To make sure that your voice continues to be heard, we’ve included another survey form to gather post-release feedback.
-Please share your experience, opinions, and ideas directly in the product by selecting Open survey (see below), or by contacting us via Dynatrace Answers.
+Please share your experience, opinions, and ideas directly in the product by selecting Open survey (see below), or by contacting us via Dynatrace Community.